Our latest presentation:

 The Corporation maintains a written Code of Ethics and Business Conduct Guidelines (the “Code”) for all directors, executive officers and employees, requiring adherence to high standards of personal and corporate conduct.
 All directors, all U.S. employees and all managers at non-U.S. locations of the Corporation annually acknowledge (in writing) adherence to the Code.
 The Corporation’s Code and Guidelines are available for review at www.argonautgold.com, and are also filed with the Canadian Securities Administrators in the SEDAR filing system.

 Employees who know of violations of the Code or Guidelines are obligated to report them to management, to the Chairman of the Board, to the Committee, to the Corporation’s legal counsel or directly to the Corporation’s CFO.
 The CFO is responsible for ensuring the Code is properly implemented and monitored.
 It is the Corporation’s policy and intent that, except for knowingly reporting false accusations, every employee may report Code, policy or law violations without fear of retaliation.

-This statement of corporate governance practices has been amended and approved by the Board of Directors.
+This statement of corporate governance practices has been amended and approved by the Board of Directors on March 22, 2018.

 Additional Corporate Committee Charters and Board Mandate